Get the Best Out of Your Office Staffing Efforts – Agencies Learnings Managing Virtual Workers

 It’s not unusual for them to default to using “Sir” and or “Mr(s)” when communicating.
 In the U.S. it’s typical to automatically use a person’s first name regardless of their position.
 In most situations an informal communication style is normal.
 When you first start communicating with your workers in the Philippines, you will probably need to encourage them to relax and adopt this less formal style.
 You set the tone of your business.
 In our experience, a less formal communication style is preferable as it tends to promote honest questions and frank exchanges.

-For this reason, sometimes, you will find your off-shore staff are hesitant to ask questions.
+For this reason, sometimes, you will find your off-shore staff is hesitant to ask questions.
 It’s up to you to let them know that questions are good and that you are not going to get impatient or angry with them for seeking clarification or guidance.

 When working with remote workers regular performance reviews, as well as employee happiness, becomes even more important.
-The trouble is, what type of review and how frequently to conduct it can be a headache to figure out for any manager or business owner.
+The trouble is, what type of review and how frequently to conduct it can be a headache to figure out for any manager or a business owner.

-As a long-standing hirer of remote workers, and an off-shore virtual worker specific staffing agency, we have tried many formats and methods for conducting staff reviews.
+As a long-standing hirer of remote workers, and an off-shore virtual worker-specific staffing agency, we have tried many formats and methods for conducting staff reviews.
 Over time we believe we have pretty much nailed the best process for them.

 This process has helped our clients and us: